jpower432/trestle-demo-fork/markdown/system-security-plans/acme_fedramp_demo_ssp/si/si-7.1.md

 ## Control Statement

-The information system performs an integrity check of [organization-defined software, firmware, and information] [at startup; at [organization-defined transitional states or security-relevant events] ;  [organization-defined frequency] ].
+The information system performs an integrity check of [organization-defined software, firmware, and information] [Selection (one or more): at startup; at [organization-defined transitional states or security-relevant events] ;  [organization-defined frequency] ].

 ## Control Objective